sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 !![image](img/cell_run.png)

 Use this notebook in the tutorial to try out python commands for yourself.
-Please explore yourself how to save, rename and create new cells in the notebook.
+Please explore how to save, rename and create new cells in the notebook.

 [OPTION END]